 Students must meet the specified program criteria in order to be awarded the MS(N) degree in either the Leadership in Nursing and Healthcare System or Nurse Educator areas of study.

-All students pursing the MS(N) degree must complete a minimum of 33 to 41 credit hours of graduate coursework.
+All students pursuing the MS(N) degree must complete a minimum of 33 to 41 credit hours of graduate coursework.
 Credit hours vary depending upon the student’s area of study.
-Previous graduate level coursework from another institution may be accepted toward the degree depending upon transcript review.
+Previous graduate-level coursework from another institution may be accepted toward the degree depending upon transcript review.